Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 - For ocean weapon users, magic damage % / luck % / mastery % / 6% mag boost during permafrost
 - Obtain the required Crit from **Luck / Crit accessory pieces**.
   - Prioritize **big Luck, small Crit**.
+  - each '+' represent one source of flat % stat that you should try to get.
+  - for mastery+++, ocean 6%, 4 piece raid effect 10%, life wave 10%

 ## Imagines